alamehan/nice-list/README.md

   * [Absolute Uninstaller](https://www.glarysoft.com/absolute-uninstaller/) - Best solution to uninstall programs completely with high speed and efficiency.
   * [Advanced Renamer](https://www.advancedrenamer.com/) - Batch rename files and folders in a snap.
 Perfect for any kind of file renaming.
   * [Attribute Changer](https://www.petges.lu/) - Change file and folder properties with ease.
 A powerful Windows Explorer add-on.
+  * **Education Apps**
+  * [Stellarium](https://stellarium.org/) - Planetarium for your computer.
+It shows a realistic sky in 3D, just like what you see.
+  * [WorldWide Telescope](http://www.worldwidetelescope.org/webclient/) - A virtual telescope to astronomers, a virtual observatory of the Earth to geo-researchers.
+  * [SketchUp](https://www.sketchup.com/) - 3D design software that truly makes 3D modeling, with a simple to learn yet robust toolset.
+  * [Sweet Home 3D](http://www.sweethome3d.com/) - Interior design app that helps you draw the plan of your house and arrange furniture on it.
   * **Islamic Apps**
   * [Ayat Qur'an](https://play.google.com/store/apps/details?id=sa.edu.ksu.Ayat&hl=in) - Comprehensive Quranic software with unique features.
   * [Qur'an Tafsiriyah](https://play.google.com/store/apps/details?id=com.annabawy.qtt&hl=in) - Al-Qur'an tarjamah tafsiriyah (QTT) An Nabawi oleh Al Ustadz Muhammad Thalib.